DinSopheakPanha1111/Food_Delivery_Robot/README.md

 ```

-2. In case new Lidar and IMU (skip this step if u know the unique path for Lidar and IMU)
+2. Assign port to Lidar and IMU

 - Plug in Lidar only first